Complete tutorial guide for beginners

 New to harmonium?
-This comprehensive guide will teach you everything from basic keyboard controls to playing your first song.Open the harmonium →
+This complete harmonium tutorial will teach you everything — from harmonium keyboard layout and controls to playing your first song on harmonium.Open the harmonium →

 The Web Harmonium uses your computer keyboard to simulate a real harmonium.
 The keys are mapped to create a natural playing experience: